LukasSchletter/OptFlowOnMRT/README.md

 differences.py produces these images.

-These images are nice for a chick check whether the registration is good enough (which is not the case right now)
+These images are nice for a quick checkup whether the registration is good enough (which is not the case right now)

+# RAFT

+RAFT is execuded on calci.
+I might include the code later if this is necessary.

+# Other

++ movie.py

+You can create a movie for demonstration purposes.
+Just adjust pathlist (line 37) to the folder with the images you want to put in the movie, the name of the movie (which would also be the path) ( line 39) and make sure you change if necessary the format of the images (line 19).